 There are elephant parks all over Thailand, but chances are high that you will be in Chiang Mai when looking to play with elephants.
-Chiang Mai has SO many parks and you need to be really careful to pick the right one.
+There are tons of elephant parks in Chiang Mai, but they are not all created equal.

 Now that you found a few camps that have great reviews, you will need to narrow it down.
 Go through their services and see what kind of package you will want.
 If you go to an elephant rescue park, while they are amazing and help the elephants so much, you may not be able to ride them.
-If you're looking to ride them, there are parks that do not have elephants that were barely taken out of bad circumstances that enjoy rides through the jungle.
+Just do your research to find a reputable and respectable company who can help you get what you want.

 Here are some elephant parks that our ILP Thailand volunteers have been to and loved: